If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Your Author Name

+What does matter is that you choose a name and stay consistent.
 This is how readers recognize you.
 It’s also how Amazon connects all your books together.
 Changing it later?
 Not fun.

 Pick it.
 Own it.
 Stick with it.